 Madeline Porter, NaNoWriMo Intern

-Maddi is a recent graduate from the University of California, Davis with a degree in English.
-She’s been writing since she was seven-years-old, starting off where she believes everyone should–with terrible Harry Potter fanfiction.
+Maddi is a recent graduate from the University of California, Davis with a degree in English and has returned to pursue her Master’s in Professional Accountancy.
+She’s been writing since she was seven-years-old, starting off where she believes everyone should—with terrible Harry Potter fanfiction.
 She dearly hopes and believes that her writing has grown a great deal since then.
-She’s done and won NaNoWriMo 8 times, and her dream is to one day write a novel that makes it onto the ALA’s Banned Books list.
-Currently, she is the Operations Intern at NaNo, where she enjoys free cookies and bothering Chris Angotti.
+She’s done and won NaNoWriMo 10 times, and her dream is to one day write a novel that makes it onto the ALA’s Banned Books list.
+Currently, she is in charge of donations for the Night of Writing Dangerously.